DutchEllie/real-time-web-2223/README.md

   This tells the server to vote on a poll.
 	The included fields are `id` for the poll's ID and a string containing the option to vote on.
 	Returned is a generic acknowledge object.
+* `poll:remove`
+  This tells the server to remove the poll.
+	The included field is the `id` of the poll that is to be removed.
+	Returned is the standard acknowledge object.
+* `poll:create`
+  This tells the server to create a poll.
+	The included fields are the `title` and the `options` as an array of options.
+	Returned is a `PollResponse` object, with the `poll` field included.

 ### Communication with Discord